RTEMS/rtems-docs/shell/general_commands.rst

 - spi_ - read and write simple data to an SPI bus

+- flashdev_ - read, write, erase and use

 - exit_ - alias for logoff command

 Commands